 Purging makes room for new creations to manifest.
 The intention behind this practice is to help clear your physical space which simultaneously clears your mental space and makes room for fresh energy and ideas.

 Honor Your Needs

 For three days, notice when you experience negative feelings/emotions and give them space.
 Notice habits you use to avoid, numb or ignore, and instead lean in and listen to what the feeling is trying to tell you or what it may need from you to heal.

 Then give yourself what you need.
 If you need time alone to recharge, take it.
-If you need reassurance because you are scared or unsure, lovingly tell yourself what you need to hear or what you would tell someone in your situation.
+If you need reassurance because you are scared or unsure, lovingly tell yourself what you need to hear or what you would tell a friend in your situation.
 If you need to cry, give yourself space to cry.
-If you need support from a friend, reach out and ask.
+If you need support from a friend, reach out.

 The more we can lovingly check in with ourselves without judgement, learn about and give ourselves what we need, the more we build up and trust our internal resources to support us in times we are uncertain, sad, and scared.